-Source: La Fleur's 2017 World Lottery Almanac (25th edition)
+Source: La Fleur's 2018 World Lottery Almanac, 126th Edition

 The agency also engages in efforts to seek input from third-party unbiased resources to evaluate the efficiency of the agency's advertising efforts.
-This includes the 2014 analysis of "The Impact of Advertising on Lottery Sales in the State of Texas," performed by the Texas A&M Mays Business School.
-Additionally, the agency procures vendor services to complete an advertising media review of the advertising services vendor's purchase and placement of advertising media to evaluate the efficiency of these expenditures.
-The Texas Lottery has applied recommendations from these efforts to subsequent media purchases and continues to undertake additional external advertising media reviews in an effort to identify further efficiency opportunities.
+This includes the 2014 analysis of "The Impact of Advertising on Lottery Sales in the State of Texas" performed by the Texas A&M Mays Business School.
+Additionally, the agency procures vendor services to complete an advertising media review of the advertising services vendors purchase and placement of advertising media to evaluate the efficiency of these expenditures.
+The Texas Lottery has applied recommendations from these efforts to subsequent media purchases and continues to undertake additional external advertising media reviews to identify further efficiency opportunities.

-Additionally, beginning in 2014 the Texas Lottery implemented a media placement verification program in response to a State Auditor's Office review of the agency's advertising contract.
-This verification program provides assurance by third-party vendors that purchased media is airing in markets consistent with agreed-upon placement requirements.
+Additionally, the Texas Lottery implemented a media placement verification program in response to a State Auditor's Office review of the agency's advertising contract.
+This verification program provides assurance by third-party vendors that media is purchased in markets consistent with agreed-upon placement requirements.